-Red Vines.
-That was the breakfast my 7-year-old requested the day after Halloween.
-And the day after that.
-It’s always around this time of year that I start to notice just how much sugar my family consumes.
+There are a few times a year — usually after a holiday — that I start to notice just how much sugar my family consumes.
 It’s easy to overlook it day-to-day, but once I see it, it freaks me out.
-Luckily, it’s pretty easy to make a few small tweaks in the family’s habits — which make an immediate difference and can also have a big, long-term impact.
+Luckily, it’s pretty easy to make a few small tweaks in the family’s habits, and the good news: just a few changes make an immediate difference — and can also have a big, long-term impact.

 - 4-6 year-olds should be eating less than 20 grams of added sugar per day, on average.